SamChou19815/website/packages/esbuild-scripts/README.md

 If `--no-js` flag is passed, then no JavaScript will be attached to the HTML.

 ## Guides

+### Filesystem-based Routing

+Every JS/TS file inside `src/pages` is treated as a routable page. `src/pages/_document` serves as a general template for all pages.

 ### Client/Server only code